 Finally, the field of science per se, which Bourdieu depicted as structured by symbolic struggles for positions, prestige, and so on.
-Even in sub-fields where the 'purest' science (such as particle physics) is produced and reproduced, that science is in some respects a social field like all others-with its relations of force, its powers, its struggles and profits, its generic mechanisms such as those that regulate the selection of newcomers or the competition between the various producers.
-Bourdieu also emphasises that the field is constituted by the common illusio needed to perceive the distinction between orthodox and heterodox positions.
+Even in sub-fields where the 'purest' science (such as particle physics) is produced and reproduced, that science is in some respects a social field like all others-with its relations of force, its powers, its struggles and profits, its generic mechanisms such as those that regulate the selection of newcomers or the competition between the various producers14.
+Fields and subfields help progress specialist science by developing normative standards and supporting greater rigor within those standardsbut they also bring a risk of balkanization, with the triple hazards of "monopoly, monotony, and isolation"20.
+Bourdieu also emphasises that the field is constituted by the common illusio needed to perceive the distinction between orthodox and heterodox positions14.
+Recognition of this distinction is important for scientific progress as heterodox science challenges the very monopoly, monotony and isolation that the scientific orthdoxy upholds.